shtukas/nyx/documentation/DocNet.md

 ### Installation and running

+Currently the shared store is a github repository [shtukas/docnet-data-store-1](https://github.com/shtukas/docnet-data-store-1).
+You need to ask Pascal to add you as a collaborator.

 There is only one dependency that you might not already have installed: the `curses` gem.

 ```